Alumni

 Channelle Russell

-Research Topic: Sorting Shadows: Memory, Intimacy, and Gender in Contemporary Caribbean Women's Bildungsroman
+Research Title: Sorting Shadows: Memory, Intimacy, and Gender in Contemporary Caribbean Women's Bildungsroman

 Faculty Mentor: Dr. Paul Buchholz